isomorphic-software/smartclient-docs/classes/Canvas.md

 | child | [GlobalId](../reference.md#type-globalid)|[Canvas](#type-canvas) | false | — | the child Canvas to reveal, or its global ID |

 ---
-## Method: Canvas.supportsVoiceCommands

-### Description
-If this method returns true and VoiceAssist has been activated by triple-tapping the [Control key](VoiceAssist.md#attr-voiceassistvoicekey), the user may dictate a command to this Canvas.

-When this method returns true, the widget must also implement [Canvas.doVoiceCommand](#method-canvasdovoicecommand).

-When the user holds down the [VoiceAssist.voiceKey](VoiceAssist.md#attr-voiceassistvoicekey), records some speech and releases the key, `doVoiceCommand` is invoked with the final dictated-text, allowing the canvas to display it or process it in some way, such as saving it to a database or providing it to an AI for processing.

-A developer may also observe [VoiceAssist.recordingProgress](VoiceAssist.md#classmethod-voiceassistrecordingprogress) to access the interim command-transcription interactively as the user speaks.

-### Returns

-`[Boolean](#type-boolean)` — true if Voice commands are supported, false otherwise

----
 ## Method: Canvas.setRight

 ### Description